 Access is provided to more topics and once again tags have been used instead of sub-folders.

-The scope of GilesFiles has been extended to cover this rapidly developing branch of property law.
-Not all the cases are reported and are now easy to search and access.
+Given the importance of land, housing and sectional titles the scope of GilesFiles has been extended to cover these rapidly developing branches of property law.
+Not all the cases are reported and this means you will be able to search for them and access them thanks again to SAFLII.